Community colleges in the United States: Early community colleges

 Before 1850, a few public institutions offered two years of college: Lasell Junior College in Auburndale, Massachusetts, and Vincennes University of Vincennes, Indiana.
 Helland cites a section from the 1899 Vincennes University catalog: "The Vincennes University occupies a unique position in the educational field.
 It is half-way between the commissioned high school and the full-fledged college: it is in fact a junior college."

-Many early community colleges were normal schools that prepared school teachers.
+Many early community colleges were "normal schools" that prepared school teachers.
 Primary emphasis was placed on traditional middle class values and developing responsible citizens.
 As an example, Normal Schools began in the State of Massachusetts in the 1880s as extensions of local high schools.
-They were originated to meet the need for teacher preparation.
+They originated to meet the need for teacher preparation.
 In Saint Joseph, Missouri, a Normal School was added to the local high school to provide a career track for women who wanted to teach.
 Mr. Whiteford, the area's district superintendent, inquired of the University of Missouri to determine if credits from Saint Joseph Normal School could transfer into a baccalaureate program.
-The University's President Dr. Hill acknowledged the request and provided for the articulation.
+The University's president, Dr. Hill, acknowledged the request and provided for the articulation.
 Coincidentally, Dr. Hill was actively involved in the American Association of Universities and calling for the establishment of junior colleges for this purpose.

 In Minnesota, St. Paul's Public School District established a "City Training School" for preparing teachers.
 The 1883 school's mission was to provide certified teachers and substitutes for the district.
 Mrs. M. E. Jenness from the Normal School at River Falls, Wisconsin, was the St. Paul School's first principal; Mrs. N. F. Wheaton was the Director of Practice.
 Wheaton had been employed at the Oshkosh Normal School in Wisconsin.
 In Minneapolis, a Normal Training School was instituted in the fall of 1887.
 Miss Adele Evers of Manchester Normal School in New Hampshire was appointed the first teacher; she was one of six candidates for the position.
 Evers' references included work at Martha's Vineyard and Saratoga.